 Who We Serve

-LPA provides pro bono comprehensive, trauma-informed mental health services – including individual, family, and group therapy – to the Latino immigrant and refugee community in the five-county Philadelphia region.
+LPA provides pro bono comprehensive, trauma-informed mental health services – including individual, family, and group therapy – to the Latinx immigrant community in the five-county Philadelphia region.
 Specifically, we serve those who are unable to access mental health services elsewhere due to lack of legal status and linguistic, cultural, and economic barriers.

 Through its service-learning model, LPA provides clinical training and supervision to bilingual volunteer and intern clinicians.